 Look for a solution with broad publisher reach that will get your ad in front of the maximum number of high quality prospects, in a prominent position, and when they’re actively engaged in shopping.

-Customer acquisition programs are typically offered with CPC or CPM-based pricing.
+Customer acquisition marketing programs are typically offered with CPC or CPM-based pricing.
 The best model for you depends on your business goals.

 CPC stands for “Cost Per Click”, and it means that you only pay when someone clicks on your ad.
 When you have a specific performance goal, like increasing revenue, traffic or sales, CPC is typically the model of choice.